Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/03-Configuration/VI. IIS-Web-Server-Configuration.md

 ---

 📁 6.
 Screenshot Storage
-All screenshots related to GPOs should be saved in:<br />
+All screenshots for this section can be found in:<br />
 📂 [`06-Screenshots/IX.
 IIS-Web-Server-Configuration/README.md`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/06-Screenshots/IX.%20IIS-Web-Server-Configuration/README.md)